 When entering job information on a purchase order, all cost and item information goes to the job in Job Cost rather than to the Inventory module.
 If you wish to track purchase order items through inventory, you can first create a PO using the Unbilled product indicator for the items, then create an adjustment entry to the job.

-⚠ If you need to create a return for a Subcontractor purchase order, see Entering returns on a subcontractor purchase order29.
+A If you need to create a return for a Subcontractor purchase order, see Entering Returns on a Subcontractor Purchase Order (page 115).

 Creating Purchase Orders

 Step 1: Complete the Purchase Order Entry Window